stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/workflow.md

 ### Secrets management

 Secrets for the helm chart to be deployed are currently passed along from the tronador config file, to the helm release.
 You can also use [Tenant Operator's](../tenant-operator/overview.html) [TemplateGroupInstance](../tenant-operator/customresources.html#_5-templategroupinstance) to pass secrets to the namespace that will be provisioned by the EnvironmentProvisioner by setting the proper label in your tronador config file.
+An example for this workflow is [provided here](../tenant-operator/usecases/deploying-templates.html#deploying-template-to-namespaces-via-templategroupinstances).

-### Pods Deployed
+### Application snapshot deployed

 After the entire above process is completed, the Helm Release will create a deployment that will deploy the pods for the application and its changes mentioned in the PR to the namespace created by the Environment Provisioner.